equinusocio/help-media-queries/README.md

 // If true the tooltip text color will be random each breakpoint
 $hmq-enable-random-color: false;

+// Set a dark theme for the tooltip (useful on white background)
+$hmq-dark-theme: false;

 // This is the default breakpoints map, useful for a wide usage.
 $breakpoints: (